 Dedicated to elevating the quality of educational options across the Jewish community, Dr. Stern serves as a coach, mentor and advisor to Jewish educational leaders, institutions and initiatives across the United States.
-She serves on the advisory boards of the Los Angeles Jewish Federation’s Community Teen Initiative, theatre dybbuk, the Jewish Montessori Society, the Jewish Lens, the Beacon School for Boys, and education committees of the Harkham Hillel Hebrew Academy.
-She is a member of the editorial board of the Journal of Jewish Education and the Network for Research in Jewish Education Awards Committee.
+She serves on the advisory boards of the Los Angeles Jewish Federation’s Community Teen Initiative, theatre dybbuk, Bimbam, and education committees of the Harkham Hillel Hebrew Academy.
+She is a member of the editorial board of the Journal of Jewish Education and the Network for Research in Jewish Education Research Awards Committee.

 A historian by training and an expert in a variety of sub-fields in education, Dr. Stern’s current research and writing focuses on teaching, learning and leadership that engages the arts and creativity.
 She founded Dream Lab, a strategic initiative aimed to infuse the field of Jewish education with creativity through professional development, thought leadership and talent cultivation.
+She continues to advise artists around the country on their educational practice.
 Together with her husband Jonathan, she proudly channels her interest in creativity into parenting their three elementary and middle-school aged children.

 “When Creativity Nourishes the Mind, Soul and Heart,” HaYidion, Summer 2016

 “Redefining Jewish Womanhood through Informal Education," in Women Who Reconstructed American Jewish Education, edited by Carol Ingall, (University of New England Press: 2010)

 “Method is Education: Making Informal Education Social and Substantive,” Journal of Jewish Education 72:3 (Spring 2007)

 “A Dream Not Quite Come True:” Reassessing the Benderly Era in Jewish Education,” Journal of Jewish Education 70:3 (Fall 2004)